jepefe/venus-signalk/INSTALL-ON-VENUS.md

-#
+# Installing signalk-server on Venus

 First of all, note that there are two types of install: install signalk server, and this plugin, on another machine.
-And then connect via D-Bus.
+In that situation the plugin connects, over the ethernet/wifi network, to the Venus device for data retrieval.
 See README.md for that method.

 This document explains an alternative: installing nodejs, signalk-server and this plugin onto the Venus device itself, eliminating the need for a separate box.

 ### Installing the dependencies

 Raspberrypis: take & install the cortexa7hf files.
 CCGX & Venus GX: take & install the cortexa8hf files.